john-s-lin/desert/docs/README.md

 ## Cons

-- The dependency, `graphviz`, does not have support to export to vector graphics formats such as `.svg`.
+- The dependency, `graphviz`, does not have support to export to vector graphics formats such as `.svg` when icons are in `.png` format.
+[Ref: embedded images are not `.svg`](https://github.com/mingrammer/diagrams/issues/26)
 - `draw.io` also supports icons imported through other libraries: [draw.io announcement](https://www.drawio.com/blog/aws-diagrams)

 ## Purpose